Think about different types of crackers you enjoy eating. What do they have in common?

 The key to great crackers is to make them thin and don’t spare the salt!

-Why Homemade Crackers?
+Why Make Homemade Crackers?

 It seems that more than anything else, people want healthy alternatives to packaged snack foods.
 It’s the toughest category to find a healthy recipe upgrade for, in my opinion, because you need things that can hang out in a diaper bag or a desk drawer for days or weeks.
-Cheese and homemade yogurt just don’t fit the bill!
+Cheese and yogurt that’s homemade just don’t fit the bill!

 Packaged crackers are notoriously unhealthy, between the often used trans fats, the even more often used polyunsaturated oils, the high salt content and the white flour.
 In whole grain crackers, you have the problem of extruded grains (Triscuits) which may damage the fats under high heat and pressure, or the phytates issue with unsoaked whole grains.